7 Steps to Make your Webste HIPAA-Compliant

-HIPAA is an unusual law in that it makes a lot of recommendations (addressable items) and a few assertions (required items).
-Still, in the end, it is up to each organization to determine for themselves what they need to do to be compliant.
+HIPAA is an unusual law that makes many recommendations (addressable items) and a few assertions (required items).
+Ultimately, it is up to each organization to determine what they must do to be compliant.
 This creates a great deal of flexibility and also a great deal of uncertainty.
-In general, seven main areas deal with protected health information (ePHI) and need to be examined to ensure HIPAA compliance:
+To create a HIPAA website that meets standards, there are seven main areas to be examined:

 - Transport Encryption: Data is always encrypted when transmitted over the internet.

-- Backup: Protected health information is never lost, i.e., it should be backed up and can be recovered.
+- Backup: Protected health information is never lost.
+All collected PHI should be backed up and recoverable.

-- Authorization: Data is only accessible by authorized personnel using unique, audited access controls.
+- Authorization: Data is only accessible by authorized personnel using unique credentials.
+Access to sensitive information is logged and available to be audited.

 - Storage Encryption: Data should be encrypted when stored or archived.